- Clear Pricing

 - You will need to sign the document(s) in the presence of the Notary Public, so do not sign the document (s) beforehand.
 If you have already signed the document before reading these instructions, then you will need to arrange for a fresh copy of the document to be sent to you.

 - We do not take plastic, so our fees are payable by cash or cheque.
-Cheques are to be made payable to “Mr Kambli NOTARY PUBLIC”.
+Cheques are to be made payable to The Notary Public Lawyer who see you.

 - Please see Terms & Conditions.